Two historic Philadelphia churches offer lessons for an America divided today and in its infancy

 “While we’re very proud of our history, these people were not perfect.
 Sometimes we tend to think of them that way, but they weren’t,” says Harvey Bartle, a congregant for more than 30 years.
 “What they were doing is trying to promote democracy. … At least they advanced the ball beyond the divine right of kings, so that the society, rich and poor, educated and uneducated, could advance the system.”

-One church member, Absalom Jones, attended services while enslaved to a man serving in the church leadership.
-Jones bought his freedom and eventually became ordained as the first Black priest of the Episcopal Church.
+One church member, Absalom Jones, attended services at a sister congregation while enslaved to a man serving in the church leadership.
+Jones bought his freedom and eventually became ordained by the Christ Church rector as the first Black priest of the Episcopal Church.
 He also went on to co-create the Free African Society of Philadelphia, which Fea says “sought to apply the rights secured from the American Revolution to the 2,000 or so free Black men and women living in the city at the time.”

 Methodism was the fastest growing denomination in America in the 1790s.
 But some Methodist Episcopal Churches still segregated Black worshippers during services to the upstairs galleries.
 This prompted free Black Americans to start their own congregation.